PriviteraGabriele/Ingegneria_del_Software/README.md

 # Ingegneria_del_Software
-A backup including different exercise in Java seen during the lessons
+A backup that includes several exercises using Java Streams

 /* Work in Process */